devAbreu/moneyx/README.md

 A lightweight, precise, and professional library for handling money in Python applications. `moneyx` solves **precision, rounding, and representation issues** that occur when using floating-point types like `float` for monetary calculations.

+Unlike many Python money libraries, moneyx strictly enforces that all monetary amounts are represented with the correct number of decimal places for their currency.
+For example, 3.678 USD is automatically rejected as invalid (USD allows only 2 decimal places), as is 5.5 JPY (JPY allows 0 decimal places).

 ## 💰 Money Pattern

 This library implements the Money Pattern as described by Martin Fowler in his book "Patterns of Enterprise Application Architecture" (2002).
 As Fowler notes: